 Jupyter Notebooks are documents that combine executable code with accompanying text, images, and interactive visualizations.
 Notebooks are a native component to EarthAI.
 For this article, we will demonstrate the basics of working with notebooks within the EarthAI platform.
-Although this example makes use of EarthAI's proprietary software, the mechanics of working with Jupyter Notebooks presented here are generic to notebooks outside of the platform.
+Although this example makes use of EarthAI's proprietary software, the mechanics of working with Jupyter Notebooks presented here are applicable to notebooks outside of the platform.

 After launching an EarthAI Notebook server, you can create a new notebook as demonstrated in this article by clicking Go To Launcher on the welcome screen and clicking EarthAI Environment on the launch screen.
 A new notebook will open up in the main work area as shown below.

 In the first cell of the notebook, you can import the EarthAI library by typing the following.

 To run the first cell, click on the cell and then you can either hit Shift+Enter on your keyboard or click the play button at the top of the notebook (outlined in orange below).

 To run all of the cells in a notebook at once you can click Run in the top menu and select Run All Cells.
 There are other options in the Run menu that you can play around with.

 To add a new cell to your notebook, select the plus sign button (outlined in orange below) at the top of the notebook.

 To delete a cell, right click on a cell and select Delete Cells or go to Edit in the top menu and select Delete Cells.